 Air ducts leaking either cool or warm air can be a large source of energy loss in your home.
 You can make simple repairs -- such as sealing leaks, usually found at the metal joints -- to your home’s air ducts.
 Avoid cloth-backed, rubber adhesive, and instead use mastic or foil tape to seal air ducts -- especially if your basement is unheated and does not use air conditioning.
 Check out other tips for sealing and insulating ducts.

 Change the way you think about your basement appliances and equipment

 If you’re in the market to replace older appliances or equipment, such as heating or cooling units, consider switching to one that has earned an ENERGY STAR® label, which requires products to meet specific standards for energy efficiency.
 While the savings will vary based on where you live, switching out old heating and cooling units could help to reduce your home’s energy bill by more than $200 a year.
 You’re also best off having any new equipment installed by a qualified technician.

 If you have the resources to do so, hire a qualified contractor to provide diagnostic testing both at the beginning and end of your basement improvement project.
 A contractor can verify if your basement is adequately insulated, provide ideas for making suggested improvements and install equipment.

-Tackling these dreary spaces so that they’re usable and comfortable is a worthwhile undertaking.
+Tackling basement spaces so that they’re no longer scary, but usable and comfortable, is a worthwhile undertaking.
 It will help improve indoor air quality, and save you money on your utility bills and other home operating costs.
-Not only will you have more money for candy corn, but your home will be easier to maintain and can be enjoyed for many Halloweens to come.
+Not only will you have more money for Halloween candy, but your home will be easier to maintain and can be enjoyed for many spooky seasons to come.